box/developer.box.com/content/pages/sdks-and-tools/index.md

 | [Typescript SDK][tsgensdk] (Beta)      | Yes         | Full    |

 ### SDKs

+The table lists Box SDKs that you can use when building your applications.

 | Platform                          | Maintained? | API Parity |
 | --------------------------------- | ----------- | ------- |